 - You anticipate that the Ending Value will be greater than the Starting Value.
-In other words, you anticipate that the underlying currencies will strengthen relative to the euro over the term of the notes. - You accept that you will lose up to 10% of your original investment amount if the Ending Value is less than the Starting Value. - You are willing to forgo interest payments on the notes, such as fixed or floating rate interest paid on traditional interest-bearing debt securities. - You are willing to accept that a trading market is not expected to develop for the notes.
+In other words, you anticipate that the Indian rupee will strengthen relative to the U.S. dollar. - You accept that you will lose up to 10% of your original investment amount if the Ending Value is less than the Starting Value. - You are willing to forgo interest payments on the notes, such as fixed or floating rate interest paid on traditional interest bearing debt securities. - You are willing to accept that a trading market is not expected to develop for the notes.
 You understand that secondary market prices for the notes, if any, will be affected by various factors, including our actual and perceived creditworthiness. - You are willing to make an investment, the payments on which depend on our creditworthiness, as the issuer of the notes.